Somalia vs. the UAE: Sovereignty, Gulf Rivalries, and the Hidden War

 Red Sea Rivalries: Israel’s Somaliland Move Raises Proxy War Fears

 On December 26, 2025, the State of Israel formally recognized the self-declared Republic of Somaliland as an independent nation.
-This highly controversial, move marks the first time a United Nations member state has extended such recognition to the northwestern breakaway Somali region.
+This highly controversial move marks the first time …

 Read More